 -The course is restricted to RAP/TAP groups, other majors, or upper classmen.

 For all of the above situations, contact the instructor listed for the class via email.
-Include your name, SPIRE ID number, five digit class number for the lecture and discussion/lab section, if applicable, and reason why you cannot register for the class.
+Include your name, SPIRE ID number, five digit class number for the lecture and discussion/lab section, if applicable, and the reason why you cannot register for the class.
 If your prerequisite class is not recognized by SPIRE, explain that in your email.
 If the section you need is closed, explain why you must get into that section to the Instructor.
 If the course is restricted to other groups, explain why you have to take the class/lab/discussion or that particular section is particularly important to you (e.g. class required by vet school; or it won’t fit into your schedule in any other semester).
 The instructor may request that you be enrolled if there is space available after the priority group has completed registration.
-Registration may be delayed until as late as the beginning of the next semester.
+Registration may be delayed until as late as the beginning of add/drop in the next semester.
 Very Important: Make sure that there is space available for the class in your schedule and that you have enough credits available.
-If you do not have the space or credits available, then the person doing the manual registration will not be able to complete the registration for you.
+If you do not, your enrollment request cannot be processed.

 Special cases:

 ANIMLSCI 366 - Veterinary Microbiology is offered both semesters.
-Students who cannot fit ANIMLSCI 366 into their schedules and are interested in applying to Veterinary Colleges that require a 2 credit lab should contact Mary Schneider or Lisa West. \
+Students who cannot fit ANIMLSCI 366 into their schedules and are interested in an alternative should speak with the ANIMLSCI 366 instructor, Dr. Klaus Becker @email or email Erika Hamilton to request enrollment in any remaining available seats in Micro 312 (3 credits).

 MICROBIO 265: Students interested in Microbio 265 (2 credits) must apply to the Microbiology Department.